 The inevitable result will be that the bubbles multiply in size and frequency.
 So will the damage done as they inflate and, more dramatically, when they burst.
 Encouraging speculative finance to grow further is clearly attractive to modern politicians over their short time horizon, but it only ensures the increase in long term damage and the cost of its ultimate sorting.

-It would have been good if Cameron, as he participates in the EU Summit, were to give some thought to that longer term damage.
+It would have been good for Cameron, as he participates in the EU Summit, to give some thought to that longer term damage.
 Rather than simply stopping the German-French transaction tax initiative, he might have argued to seek President Obama’s participation in throwing some sand in the speculative machine.
 In the end it will only be with international co-ordination, that economies will be genuinely rebalanced, creating real jobs for real people.
 A co-ordinated US-EU initiative would have been a good starting point.

 But Cameron, with his millionaire dominated cabinet, and economic advice from a committee comprising bankers, asset strippers and tax-avoiders, will be unlikely ever to challenge the City’s short-termist attacks against the people.